-E8 This reference point is not instantiated: the Energy Information is instead exposed via reference point M8.
+E8 This reference point is not instantiated: the energy-related information is instead exposed via reference point M8.

-M8 Network API used by the Media Application Provider to receive Energy Information from the Media-aware Application.
+M8 Network API used by the Media Application Provider to receive energy-related information from the Media-aware Application.
 This reference point is beyond the scope of 3GPP standardisation.

 7.6.2.4 Instantiation in generalised Media Delivery architecture

-Figure 7.6.2.4-1 illustrates how the generic reference architecture for collecting and exposing Energy Information could be instantiated in the generalised Media Delivery architecture defined in TS 26.501 [23] and TS 26.506 [59].
+Figure 7.6.2.4-1 illustrates how the generic reference architecture for collecting and exposing energy-related information could be instantiated in the generalised Media Delivery architecture defined in TS 26.501 [23] and TS 26.506 [59].

-Figure 7.6.2.4-1: Instantiation of generic reference architecture for collection and exposure of Energy Information in the generalised Media Delivery System
+Figure 7.6.2.4-1: Instantiation of generic reference architecture for collection and exposure of energy-related information in the generalised Media Delivery System

 Details of the functions and reference points are similar to those described in clause 7.6.2.3.